 It isn’t quite yet ready for prime time

 Timeline is currently only available for Fast Ring testers.
 It will likely remain so before it is introduced to Slow Ring testers.
 For the general Windows 10 populace Timeline won’t be available until a few months into 2018.
-This is the first time that Timeline is available for anyone outside of Microsoft.
+This is the first time Timeline is available for anyone outside of Microsoft.
 And it will take some time before Timeline becomes useful.
-App developers will need to support Timeline on their apps which will of course take time.
+App developers will need to support Timeline on their apps which will take time.
 Not all developers may be interested either.
 Initially, Timeline will only be available to Universal apps.
 As it stands now, Timeline is only supported by a select few apps.
 These include Microsoft Edge, Microsoft Office, and Windows 10 apps like Maps, News, Money, Sports, and Weather.

 Along with Timeline, Microsoft has also brought a few other new features as well as improvements to some existing ones.
 The most notable improvement is the restructuring of the Settings app and the introduction of Fluent Design to more apps.
 To get your hands on Windows 10 build 17063 you’ll need to join the Insider Preview program.
 You can refer to our guide if you don’t know how to do that.
 Keep in mind that Insider Preview builds are meant for testing and may contain minor and major bugs.